Loon Mountain Resort Waiver

 The 15 Most Epic Trail Races Across The U.S.

 This isn’t an ordinary trail race.
 It’s straight up Loon Mountain to the Summit Lodge at the top of the ski resort’s gondola.
 You’ll gain 2,200-plus vertical feet over a 6.6-mile course, which has been the site of the USATF Mountain Running Championships.
 While the average grade along the course is 10 percent, by far the hardest part is the ascent up the black diamond trail Upper Walking Boss – a staggering 40 percent incline!

 Other Important Stuff

 The course will feature two fluid aid stations.
-The average temperature in July is 77F so make sure you run with fluids if you think you will need more than three hydration stops.
+The average temperature in July is 77F so make sure you run with fluids if you think you will need more than two hydration stops.
 We will provide fluids at the finish area and back at the Governor Adams Lodge.